Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Numerical examples

-\begin{exmp} Consider the \eqref{eq:3}-\eqref{eq:7} system with $K_{d}=20$, $K_{p}=100$, $K_{i}=1000$ and $F_{c}=50$.
-The initial condition $x(0)=(0, -0.5, 0)$ is assigned to be on the boundary of $S_{0}$, thus leading to short initial slipping and, then, realizing a large number of stick-slip cycles by long-term simulation with $t=[0,\ldots,100000]$ sec.
+\begin{eexample} Consider the system \eqref{eq:3}-\eqref{eq:7} with $K_{d}=20$, $K_{p}=100$, $K_{i}=1000$ and $F_{c}=50$.
+The initial condition $x(0)=(0, -0.5, 0)$ is assigned to be on the boundary of $S_{0}$, thus leading to a short initial slipping and, then, providing a large number of the stick-slip cycles by a long-term simulation with $t=[0,\ldots,100000]$ sec.
 The output is shown as logarithmic absolute value (due to the alternating sign) over the logarithmic time argument in Figure \ref{fig:8}.
-One can recognize that each consequent sticking phase gets closer to the origin, while the stick-slip period grows exponentially, cf. logarithmic timescale.
-This confirms an asymptotic convergence with stick-slip cycles, cf. Theorem \ref{thm:2}.
+One can recognize that each consequent sticking phase proceeds closer to the origin, while the stick-slip period grows exponentially, cf. the logarithmic timescale.
+This further confirms an asymptotic convergence within the stick-slip cycles, cf. Theorem \ref{thm:2}.